Oneself or One’s Self—And What Kind of Word Is “Self,” Anyway

 Oneself vs. One’s self

 As we’ve just seen, “oneself” is a reflexive pronoun.
 And what about “one’s self”?
-“One” is still a pronoun, and “self” can also act as a pronoun, but in this particular case, “self” is a noun that means “character”, “personality”, or “identity”.
+“One” is still a pronoun, and “self” can also act as a pronoun, but in this particular case, “self” is a noun that means “character,” “personality,” or “identity.”

 The difference between oneself and one’s self is not just a matter of grammar.
 The meaning is different.
 While “oneself” means that someone does something to or for themselves, “one’s self” refers to the “self” that belongs to “one.”
+If you learn English online with a tutor, you will review the topic of reflexive pronouns and their nuances.

 Let’s look at some examples: